webdevterri/aliasemailaddresses/README.md

 These email aliases can be created on the fly!
 Let's say I wanted to sign up for a newsletter.
 Right there on the sign up form, I can type in `freelance+news2@simplelogin.co` and when they send an email to that alias, it gets created automagically!

 And if you set everything up correctly, the emails will go to your main email account: `mymainsecretemail@protonmail.com` which no one will ever see because if you reply to an email, it shows as coming from that alias!
 It's really awesome.

+#### Word of Caution about Directory Names

+My suggestion is: if you are using directories, you may not want to use something like `shopping` or `work` (if they're even available) because someone else may try to make aliases on-the-fly using those words, maybe thinking it's one of their own directories and *you* will start receiving their emails.

+So if you want a directory called `freelance` try something a little more customized like `freelance56`.
+Just add a little something extra to it.
+It'll be more likely that that domain is available and less likely someone might accidently create an alias on-the-fly using that directory name.

 ### Creating Aliases Using Your Own Domain Name <a name="alias"></a>